R/hyperparameter-tuning.R

 a scalar may be passed to |

-nlambda | Number of hyperparameter values to evaluate during cross validation.
+| nlambda | Number of hyperparameter values to evaluate during cross validation.

 Defaults to |

-... | Additional named arguments to pass to |
+| ... | Additional named arguments to pass to |

-An object of class 'sure_trendfilter
+An object of class 'sure_trendfilter'.
+The object has subclass

-' and may therefore be passed to generic
+'trendfilter' and may therefore be passed to generic

-stats functions such as predict()
+stats functions such as predict(), fitted(), and residuals().

-' object is a list with the elements
+More precisely, a sure_trendfilter' object is a list with the elements

-below, as well as all elements from the trendfilter
+below, as well as all elements from the trendfilter'

 call.

-Vector of candidate hyperparameter values (always returned in descending order).
+lambdaVector of candidate hyperparameter values (always returned in descending order).

-Number of effective degrees of freedom in the trend filtering
+edfNumber of effective degrees of freedom in the trend filtering

-estimator, for every hyperparameter value in lambda
+estimator, for every hyperparameter value in lambda.

-Vector of mean-squared prediction errors estimated by SURE,
+errorVector of mean-squared prediction errors estimated by SURE,

-for every hyperparameter value in lambda
+for every hyperparameter value in lambda.

-Vector of estimated standard errors for the error
+se_errorVector of estimated standard errors for the error.

-The "in-sample" MSE between the observed outputs y
+training_errorThe "in-sample" MSE between the observed outputs y

 and the trend filtering estimate, for every hyperparameter value in

-SURE-estimated optimisms, i.e.
+optimismSURE-estimated optimisms, i.e.

-optimism = error - training_error
+optimism = error - training_error.

-that minimizes the SURE
+lambda_minHyperparameter value in lambda that minimizes the SURE

 validation error curve.

-The largest hyperparameter value in lambda
+lambda_1seThe largest hyperparameter value in lambda that has a

-SURE error within one standard error of min(error)
+SURE error within one standard error of min(error).
+We call this the

 "1-standard-error rule" hyperparameter, and it serves as an Occam's